 After leaving the majors Russell returned to the International League and pitched without distinction for two more seasons.
 In the 1930 Census he is listed as a professional ballplayer, and he told the National Baseball Hall of Fame that his last year of professional baseball was 1930.
 However, there is no record of his having played in Organized Baseball after 1928.
 It is likely that he played in an independent league in 1929 and 1930.
 Later he worked for the States Marine-Isthmian Lines in Baltimore as a clerk in charge of deliveries.

 Allan Russell died suddenly in Baltimore on October 20, 1972, at the age of 79.
-He was survived by his wife, the former Myrtle Rebecca Cunningham, whom he had married on July 8, 1915, and by their daughter, also named Myrtle.
+He was survived by his wife, the former Myrtle Rebecca Cunningham, whom he had married on July 8, 1915, and by their daughter, named Myrtle but better known as Jeanette.
 The man once called “Rubberarm” was buried in Loudon Park Memorial Cemetery in the Maryland metropolis.

 This account is adapted from the chapter on Allan Russell in Faber, Charles F. and Richard B. Faber.
 Spitballers: The Last Legal Hurlers of the Wet One (Jefferson, North Carolina: McFarland & Co., 2006.)